-Springfield College is accredited by the Accrediting Council for Independent Colleges and Schools to award bachelor's degrees, associate's degrees, diplomas and certificates.
+Springfield College is a senior college accredited by the Accrediting Council for Independent Colleges and Schools to award certificates, diplomas, Associate's Degrees and Bachelor's Degrees.
 The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation.
-The Accrediting Council for Independent Colleges and Schools (ACICS) is located at 750 First Street, NE, Washington, D.C.
+The Accrediting Council for Independent Colleges and Schools (ACICS) is located at 750 First Street, NE, Suite 980, Washington, D.C.
 20002; (202) 336-6780.